sgdevmane/interview-guide/markdowns/nodejs/nodejs-questions.md

 ---

 ### Q67: How do you optimize Node.js performance?

 **Difficulty**: Advanced

 **Strategy**:
-Clustering, Caching, Gzip, Async I/O.
+Clustering, Caching, Gzip, Async I/O. This concept is fundamental in this domain and understanding it allows developers to write more efficient and maintainable code.
+It is commonly asked in interviews to test foundational knowledge.

 **Code Example**:
 ```javascript